 1. Too Many Tools with Siloed Data

-As the ABM buzz grew, so did the technology vendors wanting to jump on the bandwagon.
+As the Account Based Experience (ABX) buzz grew, so did the technology vendors wanting to jump on the bandwagon.
 As marketing teams try to piece together a target account program, it makes sense to turn to technology to automate as much as possible.
 So, marketers end up with a lot of point solutions.

 Many of these tools are great and have helped B2B marketing take giant steps forward, but they’ve also added to the complexity of scaling personalized ABM campaigns.
 Managing steps across different tools is often a manual process that doesn’t scale well.
 This also complicates reporting and makes it difficult to aggregate account insights from disparate tools that don’t integrate the way you need them to.